ramgorthi04/gist/recontour_planner_hints.md

 7. **Cost Optimization**: By understanding the breakdown of costs, businesses can explore ways to reduce FOB costs or costs to landed, potentially through negotiating better terms with suppliers or optimizing logistics.

-Overall, this dataset provides a comprehensive view of the cost structure for products sold on Amazon, enabling businesses to make informed decisions to enhance profitability and efficiency.
+Overall, this dataset provides a comprehensive view of the cost structure for products sold on Amazon to enhance profitability and efficiency.

 ### Etsy.etsy_sales

 #### Dataset Components:
-Sales record from the Etsy platform.
+Sales record from Etsy.
 The dataset includes the following columns:

 1. **Date**: The date on which the sale occurred.
 This allows for time-series analysis and understanding sales trends over time.